operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 An `olm.channel` defines a channel within a package, the bundle entries that are members of the channel, and the upgrade edges for those bundles.

-A bundle can included as an entry in multiple `olm.channel` blobs, but it can have only one entry per channel.
+A bundle can be included as an entry in multiple `olm.channel` blobs, but it can have only one entry per channel.

 Also, it is valid for an entry's replaces value to reference another bundle name that cannot be found in this catalog (or even another catalog) as long as other channel invariants still hold (e.g. a channel cannot have multiple heads).